blueridgeboost/blueridgeboost.github.io/src/content/english/classes/Problem-Solving.md

 ---
+ecwid: 680173015
 product_id: Problem-Solving
 price: 195
+inventory: 4
-category: Subscription Classes
+category: "Subscription Classes"
 start_date: ""
 end_date: "2025-06-03"
 start_time: "2:00"
 end_time: "3:30"
 page_title: "Problem Solving"
 page_subtitle: "Math Olympiad, and AMC8"
+featured: 0
-ribbon: New Time!
+ribbon: "New Time!"
 title: "Problem Solving | Blue Ridge Boost"
 section: classes
 day_tags: ["Saturday"]
 grade_tags: ["5th", "6th"]
 subject_tags: ["Math"]
-difficulty: Competition
+difficulty: "Competition"
 ---
 MOEMS is a challenging and engaging math competition for elementary and middle schoolers, featuring five monthly contests from November to March that focus on problem-solving and mathematical creativity.
 Similarly, the AMC 8 is a 40-minute math competition designed for students in grade 8 and below, covering a range of middle school math topics, including some concepts from introductory algebra.
 At Blue Ridge Boost, students participate in weekly problem-solving sessions to prepare for these competitions, and they have the option to take the tests if they choose to do so.